root-project/root/README/ReleaseNotes/v630/index.md

 ## Core Libraries

+- Increase thread-safety in parts of core libraries (TCling, TClingMethodInfo, TClingTypeInfo, TFunction) to allow for parallel workflows using RDataFrame in multiple C++ `std::thread`s.

 ## I/O Libraries

+- Improve parsing of input argument to `TChain::Add`.
+Now it supports the case of globbing files while also using the `?#` token to specify the tree name.

 ## RDataFrame
 - instead of returning nothing, `ROOT::RDF::RunGraphs` now returns the number of separate computation graphs that have been run.

 - Introduce [`ProgressBar`](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#progressbar) feature that can be added to any RDataFrame program.

+- The `RDatasetSpec` class and its users now employ the concept of 'sample' rather than the original naming 'group' for groups of files with associated metadata.

+### Distributed RDataFrame

+- Vastly improve runtime performance when using an RDataFrame with simulated dataset, i.e. `RDataFrame(nentries)`, by removing usage of `Range` operation to define the per-task entry range.

+- Explicitly error out when trying to process a TTree with a TTreeIndex in distributed mode.
+The feature is currently not supported.

+- JITting the RDataFrame computation graph now only happens once per worker process, not once per task.
+This greatly reduces memory usage and runtime overhead at of each task.

 ## TTree Libraries